yeashire/portfolio_project_1_/README.md

 ![Color pallet](documentation/color_pallet.png)

-* White- was used as a main color for the website, as this color i associated with honesty, cleanliness, the beginning, the new, neutrality
+* White- was used as a main color for the website, as this color is associated with honesty, cleanliness, the beginning, the new, neutrality
-* Alto- light soft grey was used to accent navigation and footer, is complementing the white and gives sutle contrast.
+* Alto- light soft grey was used to accent navigation and footer, is complementing the white and gives subtle contrast.
 Light grey is calming and symbolizes neutrality.
 * Mine Shaft- was used as for typography, contact form, social media icons, thank you message.
-Dark soft grey gives accents to important parts of the site.
+Dark soft grey gives accent to important parts of the site.
-* Killarney- medium soft green was used for subbmit button and as hover color for social media.
-It complements the pallet chosen and gives further sens of calmness.
+* Killarney- medium soft green was used for submit button and as the hover color for social media.
+It complements the pallet chosen and gives a further sens of calmness.